meta-llama/llama-models/models/llama3_1/eval_details.md

 ### Gorilla API Bench

 For post-trained models, we use the same 0-shot prompt and evaluation function as proposed in the [original paper](https://arxiv.org/abs/2305.15334).
 Just like the [open-source](https://github.com/ShishirPatil/gorilla) implementation, we compare the domains of the retrieved API call from the API database with the ground truth.
 If the domain of the retrieved API is the same as the ground truth and the API exists in the database, it is considered a success.
 All other scenarios are considered failures.

+### TriviaQA-WIKI
+For TrivialQA, we evaluate on the Wiki validation set, use 5-shot config and compute average exact match.
+We run this as a generative task.